substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 :pouting_cat: Be transferred from one owner to another.

-### What we won't cover

-The following fall outside the scope of this tutorial:

- - Writing tests for our pallet.
- - Declaring a configuration for the genesis of our chain.

- You can refer to the [how-to guides](/docs/intro) on how to do this once you've completed this tutorial series.

----

-Bringing things down to a more granular level, this translates to the following application design:
+This translates to the following application design:

 1. [**Basic setup**](/docs/Tutorials/Kitties/basic-setup).
 We'll need to spin up a Substrate node and create a custom pallet